What is Charcot-Marie-Tooth disease?

 Charcot-Marie-Tooth disease is an inherited nerve defect that causes abnormalities in the nerves that supply your feet, legs, hands, and arms.
 It affects both your motor and sensory nerves.
 Motor nerves carry signals from your brain to your muscles, telling them to move.
 Sensory nerves carry sensations, such as heat, cold, and pain back to your brain.
 Charcot-Marie-Tooth is considered a peripheral neuropathy because it affects nerves outside of your brain and spinal cord.

-This disease is named after the three doctors who first described the disease in 1886.
-It affects about 1 of every 2,500 Americans.
+This disease is named after the 3 doctors who first described the disease in 1886.
 It is one of the most common types of inherited nerve diseases.

 What causes Charcot-Marie-Tooth disease?